bishLam/bishLam/README.md

 ## Hi there 👋
+Welcome to my GitHub Profile.
+Thanks for checking out.
+If you are wondering, I am a Sydney-based university graduate engineer who loves writing code for mobile and web.

+I'm currently working on a cross-platform mobile application, which is a street parking finder app that combines the power of sensors and microcontrollers.
+I am making a prototype version, now for the proof of concept.
+Once I get approval, we will get approval from the council to implement it in the actual streets and display it in the comfort of our mobile device.

+I'm currently learning Python.
+I would love to get to know it a bit more and implement cool things with it, like I do with other languages.

+I'm open to collaborating on any interesting project ideas that I can contribute to, or would love any position relevant to my skills.
 <!--
 **bishLam/bishLam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.